lightninglabs/chantools/doc/zombierecovery.md

 ## Recovery steps
 1. _(Optional -- only needed if you have no contact with the remote party)_ Register at [node-recovery.com](https://node-recovery.com).
 2. Got a message about a match?
 Congrats!
 You might be able to fix something together.
+Have a look in the recovery file, and look up the mentioned channel(s).
+If the channel is active, you do not need to do this recovery at all!
+If you do not see it on your (recovered) node, continue:
 3. Send the JSON file(s) to your node.
 If you open the JSON file(s), you will see your own node ID (and contact info) and the peers'.
 [Download or install chantools](https://github.com/guggero/chantools#installation).
 4. Prepare the keys.
 Both parties will need to do this.
 ```